lukaskubanek/lukaskubanek-com-legacy/index.md

 Currently, I’m working on a diagramming application together with [Sherpa.Dresden](https://sherpa-dresden.de).
 More details about this project will be revealed soon.

-Besides technology, I’m interested in personal development and minimalism.
-Furthermore, I’m a member of the Impact Hub community in Dresden.
+Besides technology, I'm interested in personal development and minimalism.
+I also like [hiking](https://www.komoot.com/user/30529433549) and playing volleyball and badminton.

 Feel free to get in touch with me.